usnistgov/ARIAC/docs/competition/orders.rst

 ----------

 Orders and challenges are announced under some conditions.
 There are 3 types of conditions in ARIAC 2023:
-  * Time-based condition: This condition is used to announce an order when the competition time has reached the time provided in the condition.
+  * **Time-based condition**: This condition is used to announce an order when the competition time has reached the time provided in the condition.
     *Note*: The competition time is set when the competitor starts the competition.
     For each trial, the first order always uses a time-based condition with the value 0.
     This ensures the first order is announced as soon as the competitor starts the competition.
     The following snippet shows an example of a time-based condition:

     .. code-block:: yaml
       :caption: Time-based condition.
       :name: time-based-condition

       announcement:
         time_condition: 0